 You might not have run any errands on your list but you picked up your dirty clothes that were strewn all over the floor?
 Awesome!

 Looking for easy ways to practice self-care?
 Check here.

 These small victories are incredibly important, especially if the thought of doing anything at all seems too overwhelming.
 They are equally important stepping stones to getting to the big things.
 So what if I didn’t sit down and try to meditate today?
 I did manage to wash the dishes that were piling up in my sink.
 One day I will get there.
 And I will celebrate that small victory too.

 What small things have I celebrated recently?

 - I went to a museum over the weekend when I easily could have stayed inside in my apartment all day

 - I changed my sheets (being sick for several weeks did provide a strong motivator for this)

 - I am writing this post!

-- I picked my clothes up off the floor (though there are already more clothes there again)
+- I picked my clothes up off the floor (although, there are already more clothes there again)

 - I cooked myself dinner one night